github/dependabot-action/README.md

 ```

 3. Commit and push the code changes
 4. Once PR is approved simply merge the PR.
-This will make the PR deploy in the production
+This will cause the PR to be deployed to production

 ## Issues